Leadership Team

 Colorado State University

 Chen received his undergraduate education in China and Ph.D. from The University of Massachusetts, Amherst, in 1995.
 After a postdoctoral stint at Northwestern University, he joined The Dow Chemical Company in late 1997, where he was promoted from senior research chemist to project leader.
-Dr. Chen moved to Colorado State University in August 2000, where currently he is the John K. Stille Endowed Chair Professor in Chemistry and the Millennial Professor of Polymer Science and Sustainability.
+Chen moved to Colorado State University in August 2000, where currently he is the John K. Stille Endowed Chair Professor in Chemistry and the Millennial Professor of Polymer Science and Sustainability.
 His research is centered on polymer science, green and sustainable chemistry, and homogeneous catalysis.
-In BOTTLE, Chen’s team will build off their extensive knowledge of recyclable-by-design bio-based plastics, PHAs, and vitrimers, alongside deep expertise in homogeneous catalysis for plastics redesign.
+In BOTTLE, Chen's team will build off their extensive knowledge of recyclable-by-design bio-based plastics, polyhydroxyalkanoates (PHAs), and vitrimers, alongside deep expertise in homogeneous catalysis for plastics redesign.

 Yuriy Román, Ph.D.